openath/openath.github.io/_posts/2017-09-01-dna-first-match.md

 ![European Athletics logo](http://file.opentrack.run/img/2017/logo-eaa.png)

-We have a number of athletes taking part, but due to fixture congestion, could do with a few more on Sunday.
+We have a number of athletes taking part, but due to fixture congestion, could do with a few more both days.
 We are looking to create 6 club / composite teams on the day - each of which require between 4 and 6 athletes of each gender.
 As such we are pleased to say offer £10 expenses to the first 40 athletes who sign up on Saturday, and £20 on Sunday.   <a href="https://goo.gl/forms/obPi04eIVZRZfXjJ2">Sign up here...</a>

 Each athlete should expect to do 2-3 events on the day, in the course of the program (although if you want a great session, you can do more!).
 There is no need to go all-out.
 The programme includes